Table of contents

 Main differences

-Although ASHE and AWE measure similar aspects of the labour market, they are two different measures of employee earnings that can exhibit notably distinct differences when compared against one another.
+Although ASHE and AWE measure similar aspects of the labour market, they are two different measures of employee earnings that can exhibit notably distinct differences when compared with one another.
 ASHE benefits from a large sample size that, coupled with the array of individual and geographic characteristics that are also gathered and a longitudinal aspect, allows for more detailed analysis than other sources of earnings data.
 However, as it is an annual survey, it is not as timely as other measures of earnings and there are known coverage issues of bonus and incentive payments resulting from the reference period (the highest bonuses are paid in March, rather than April).

 AWE does not include information on businesses with fewer than 20 employees or detailed characteristics that ASHE contains, which (although compensated for by the inclusion of estimates calculated using factors extracted from ASHE) means some changes in earnings resulting from compositional effects could be missed.
 However, it has better coverage of bonus and incentive payments and provides a much timelier estimate of trends in earnings.